 The fish was called ling– I’d never heard of it until that day.
 Apparently it’s a cod-like fish found in the northern Atlantic ocean.
 After dinner I headed up to Kol on a tip from another traveler on the Golden Circle Tour, who told me she had the best cocktail of her life there the night before and swore it had some kind of duck fat bourbon in it.
 What?
 I had to see this for myself.

 I am so glad I did.
 The Duck Season, made with smoked duck fat washed bourbon (WHAT is that?!), lemon, and a maraschino cherry unlike any I’ve ever seen was the perfect mix of spicy, sweet and sour.
 Hands down in the top 5 of best drinks of my life.
 The atmosphere in Kol was just as good, with chatty servers and other solo travelers exploring Iceland for the first time.
 I could have stayed there all night, but alcohol is not cheap in Reykjavik ($15 cocktails) so after one more, I looked at my phone and saw that it was 11:00pm.
 It was still completely light outside and I felt strange going back to my room to go to bed when it looked like it was the middle of the day, so I went on another stroll.
-Being a weirdo dietitian, I decided to check out their grocery store and snagged my favorite overseas candy bar.
+Being a weirdo dietitian, I decided to check out their grocery store (I LOVE creeping on foreign grocery stores) and snagged my favorite overseas candy bar.

 A Mars bar is like a Milky Way, just 500 times better.
 I finally decided I couldn’t stay up any longer and set my alarm for 6:00am to take advantage of my final hours in Iceland.